cloudfoundry/stratos/docs/developer-environment.md

 #### Non-default audit modes

-`make audit` runs the five default scanners only.
-Four modes are deliberately kept off the default path:
+`make audit` runs the six default scanners only (frontend, website, backend, actions, packages, secrets).
+The rest are deliberately kept off the default
+path:

 - **`tests`** — gosec findings inside `_test.go` files are advisory (test code doesn't ship), so they would add triage noise to every default run.
 Run it